top of page

 • Previous eating disorder history or trauma

-The postpartum phase is already a time of intense adjustment; when body image struggles or eating issues arise, they deserve the same compassionate care as any other aspect of postpartum recovery.
+The postpartum phase is already a time of intense adjustment.
+When body image struggles or eating issues arise, they deserve the same compassionate care as any other aspect of postpartum recovery.

 Finding Support and Healing